thomasvincent/assemblyline/README.md

 #### Stage Project
 - builds and stages a assemblyline java project with OSS sonartype
 - build docker images and stages them in the internal docker registry
-- stages extra images not built by docker-maven-plugin in the internal docker registry
+- stages extra images not built by docker-gradle-plugin in the internal docker registry
 ```groovy
     def stagedProject = stageProject{
       project = 'assemblyline/io/ipaas-quickstarts'